 [ITool] 1=Taglio 2=Copia 3=Incolla 4=Snapshot 5=Demo

-The names of the sections are abbreviations of the relevant program sections with a preceding capital I.
+The section names are abbreviations of the relevant program sections with a preceding capital I.

 Create your own language files: